MetaSys-LISBP/IsoCor/doc/faq.rst

 ..seealso:: :ref:`Isotopic purity and natural abundance of the tracer`

-"What is the default value for the tracer purity?"
+What is the default value for the tracer purity?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 By default, we assume a perfect tracer purity.

-"Should I correct natural abundance of the tracer for my experiment?"
+Should I correct natural abundance of the tracer for my experiment?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Yes, you should correct for the presence of isotopes at natural abundance in unlabeled positions of non-uniformally labeled nutrients.